LBHackney-IT/Infrastructure-Playbook/docs/sso_sync.md

 id: sso_sync
 title: SSO sync job
 ---
-## Introduction
+There is a regular sync job between AWS SSO and the Google Directory running in the root account.
+When a user is added to the Google Group for AWS, please allow up to four hours for the sync to pull the details in.

-A sync job was set up between AWS SSO and the Google directory which runs in the root account.
-The source code for the sync can be found in this repository [https://github.com/LBHackney-IT/ssosync](https://github.com/LBHackney-IT/ssosync).
-It was forked from [https://github.com/awslabs/ssosync](https://github.com/awslabs/ssosync).
+The source code for the sync ins in [this repository](https://github.com/LBHackney-IT/ssosync).
+It was forked from [AWSLabs](https://github.com/awslabs/ssosync).

-MORE DETAILS ABOUT THE SYNC JOB HERE
+We plan to iterate the sync in 2022 to make it faster.